Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 - 2 eggs, room temperature

-- ¼ cup maple syrup, room temperature
+- ¼ cup pure maple syrup, room temperature

 - 1 teaspoon vanilla extract